TuwaIO/nova-uikit/packages/nova-transactions/README.md

 ## 🏛️ Architecture

 This package provides the **View Layer** for TUWA's transaction tracking ecosystem.
 It works by consuming the state from your headless Pulsar store and rendering the appropriate UI.
-You must connect your Pulsar store's state and actions to the `<NovaProvider />` component, which acts as a self-contained UI manager that renders modals and toasts.
+You must connect your Pulsar store's state and actions to the `<NovaTransactionsProvider />` component, which acts as a self-contained UI manager that renders modals and toasts.

 ---

 ## ✨ Core Features

--   **🧩 Pre-built UI Suite:** A set of accessible components including `TrackingTxModal`, `TransactionsInfoModal`, and `ToastTransaction`, all managed internally by the `NovaProvider`.
+-   **🧩 Pre-built UI Suite:** A set of accessible components including `TrackingTxModal`, `TransactionsInfoModal`, and `ToastTransaction`, all managed internally by the `NovaTransactionsProvider`.
 -   **🔌 Plug-and-Play Integration:** Once connected to your Pulsar store, the UI automatically reacts to all transaction state changes.
 -   **🌐 Internationalization (i18n):** Built-in support for multiple languages with easy overrides for all text content via the `labels` prop.
 -   **🎨 Highly Customizable:** Styled with `@tuwaio/nova-core` to be easily themed using CSS variables.
 Almost every sub-component can be replaced with your own implementation via the `customization` prop.